IT2021db/Currency-converter-react/README.md

 # Currency-converter-react

 ## About the project:

- This is the simple currency converter from PLN into optionally Euros, American Dollars or British Pounds.
+This is the simple currency converter from PLN into optionally euros, american dollars or pritish Pounds.

 ## DEMO:

 [currency-converter-react](https://it2021db.github.io/currency_converter-react/)

 ## Technologies used in project:

-* HTML
+- HTML
-* CSS
+- CSS
-* javascript
+- javascript
-* Convention BEM
+- Convention BEM
-* Immutability
+- Immutability
-* React
+- React
-* Create-React-App
+- Create-React-App
-* Webpack
+- Webpack

 # Getting Started with Create React App